 Nursing Assistant (Long Term Care) course: Approx. 8 weeks

 Evenings on the Daytona Campus

 Admissions is the first step, on any Daytona State Campus.
-Once you have completed the necessary form, you may proceed to Assessment Center for testing (you must have a photo ID).
-After you have seen a counselor ensuring you have met the requirements (see below), please print the CNA packet which is available through this site.
+Once you have completed the necessary form, you may proceed to the Assessment Center for testing (you must have a photo ID).
+After you have seen an advisor ensuring you have met the TABE test requirements (see below), you must print the CNA Course Packet which is available below.
 The information will tell you what you must have completed by the first day of class.
-Read this packet carefully and completely and follow all directions, including a Level II background check and drug screening.
-If any of the categories regarding criminal offenses are cause for concern, please call or email: email@example.com or call: CNA Registry 1-850-245-4567.
-You must print the CNA Lab Kit Order Form.
-This is the only way you are to obtain your CNA Lab Kit.
-You Must have this kit the first week of class.
+Read this packet carefully and completely and follow all directions, including a physical exam, Level II background check and drug screening.
+If any of the categories regarding criminal offenses are cause for concern, please contact Maria Smith at 386-506-3069 or Maria.Smith@DaytonaState.edu or call the CNA Registry at 1-850-245-4567.
+Order your CNA Lab Kit using the order form in the Course Packet.
+This is the only way you are to obtain your CNA Lab Kit which you must have the first week of class.
 Please take note of the order end date or you will pay late fees.
-Read this form carefully and follow directions.

-TABE test scores: 9th grade Math, 10th grade Reading and Language.
-If you have had college Algebra and English, you must bring your unofficial transcript to the Counseling Department on your local campus.
-If you have passed the CPT, SAT, or ACT you are exempted from this test.
-If your scores are low on the TABE, the counselor will have you enroll at Academic Support Center.
+TABE test scores: 9th grade Math score, 10th grade Reading and Language score.
+If you have had college Algebra and English, you must bring your unofficial transcript to the Advising Department on your local campus.
+If you have specific scores on the CPT, SAT, or ACT you are exempted from this test, see an academic advisor for information.
+If your scores are low on the TABE, the advisor will have you enroll in Adult Education courses to work on your skill levels that are low.
 There you will receive assistance in passing the TABE.
-Once you are successful, your counselor will have you register for the next CNA course.
+Once you are successful, your advisor will have you register for the next available CNA course.